![]() |

 We didn't really need anything else but out came the pastas we had ordered.
 Simple but delicious.
 I know now that I overcook pasta.
 Al Dente in Italy is much more firm to the bite.
 I was beginning to realise that Italian food was really really good!

-probably the best one I have had.
+One of my most favourite foods and probably the best one I have had. |

 As expected it was a pretty wyndy drive up and over the hills to Ravello, but once there things went smoothly.
 We dropped our car with a valet attendant and ventured into the pedestrianized area with Tano, our host.